F6ITU/Alexandrie/README.md

 Original work by Graham Haddock, KE9H and Phil Harman, VK6APH.

-This board supports the I2S "Alexiares" protocol (also called "J16") of the original Hermes SDR board designe by the OpenHPSDR group.
+This board supports the I2S "Alexiares" protocol (also called "J16") of the original Hermes SDR board designed by the OpenHPSDR group.

 As Alexiares was not sold anymore by the TAPR, a new and more "modular" design was needed by many hams wishing to play with OpenHPSDR plateforms